 If you’re considering going out on your own, start by thinking about how to structure your business—and when to make your move.

 Going independent, of course, means that you are free to pursue your unique vision for building a business and serving clients.
 But the RIA structure, in particular, is suited to advisors who are committed to putting their clients’ interests first.
 In fact, according to a recent study by Charles Schwab, 94% of advisors who chose the RIA model did so to gain the freedom to do what’s best for their clients.2 If you want the freedom to design portfolios without conflicts of interest, act as a fiduciary, and stay in compliance, the RIA structure may be right for you.

 Independence under the RIA model can be good for business too.
 Within the RIA structure, you have the opportunity to offer a wider array of services and, as a result, generate more revenue.
 And you can set fees that are commensurate with the level of service you provide—including both flat fees as well as fees based on percentage of asset.
-Indeed, 87% of PAG’s advisors have increased their book of business since going independent.3 Plus, according to Cerulli, 73% of advisors report they’re able to build better long-term relationships with their clients under the RIA model.1 Stronger relationships also may provide opportunities to attract the next generation of your clients’ families to your practice, increasing the value and longevity of your business.
+Indeed, 87% of Private Advisor Group’s advisors have increased their book of business since going independent.3 Plus, according to Cerulli, 73% of advisors report they’re able to build better long-term relationships with their clients under the RIA model.1 Stronger relationships also may provide opportunities to attract the next generation of your clients’ families to your practice, increasing the value and longevity of your business.

 You can choose from several independent structures under the RIA umbrella.
 Select the one that best suits your vision.

 Hybrid.
 As a hybrid advisor, you hold dual registrations with an RIA and a broker-dealer.
 This structure gives you the flexibility to retain your commission business while also offering fee-based investment management and advice.
 It also buys you some time to convert your existing brokerage business to an advisory model.